-No fees were paid to LB&Co, Pearl Meyer or WTW for services other than executive and director compensation consulting during Fiscal 2020.
-In accordance with SEC rules, our Compensation Committee considered the independence of LB&Co, Pearl Meyer and WTW including an assessment of the following factors: (i) other services provided to the Company by each consultant, (ii) fees paid by the Company as a percentage of the consulting firm's total revenue, (iii) policies or procedures maintained by LB&Co, Pearl Meyer and WTW that are designed to prevent conflicts of interest, (iv) any business or personal relationships between the individual consultants involved in the engagement and any member of our Compensation Committee, (v) any Company stock owned by individual consultants involved in the engagement and (vi) any business or personal relationships between our executive officers and the consultants or the individual consultants involved in the engagement.
-Our Compensation Committee has concluded that no conflicts of interest prevented LB&Co, Pearl Meyer or WTW from independently advising our Compensation Committee during Fiscal 2020.
+No fees were paid to LB&Co., Pearl Meyer or WTW for services other than executive and director compensation consulting during Fiscal 2020.
+In accordance with SEC rules, our Compensation Committee considered the independence of LB&Co., Pearl Meyer and WTW including an assessment of the following factors: (i) other services provided to the Company by each consultant, (ii) fees paid by the Company as a percentage of the consulting firm's total revenue, (iii) policies or procedures maintained by LB&Co., Pearl Meyer and WTW that are designed to prevent conflicts of interest, (iv) any business or personal relationships between the individual consultants involved in the engagement and (vi) any business or personal relationships between our executive officers and the consultants or the individual consultants involved in the engagement.
+Our Compensation Committee has concluded that no conflicts of interest prevented LB&Co., Pearl Meyer or WTW from independently advising our Compensation Committee during Fiscal 2020.